aolszowka/VisualStudioSolutionShaker/README.md

 the solution files, or zero if no projects would be removed from solutions.

 In all cases this tool DOES NOT modify the existing Solution files.

+Arguments:

+               <>            Either a Visual Studio Solution (*.sln) or Directory to scan for Visual Studio Solutions
+      --validate             Indicates if this tool should only be run in validation mode
+      --ignore=VALUE         Path to plain text file of regular expression filters of solution files you DO NOT want this tool to operate on
+  -?, -h, --help             Show this message and exit
 ```

 ## Hacking